Planning for College or University

 - What GP and other health services are available?

-- If you are taking risdiplam or any other medications check with your specialist centre about how you will get new prescriptions
+- If you are taking risdiplam or any other medications check with your specialist centre how you will get new prescriptions

-- If you are receiving nusinersen will travelling to and from your specialist centre still work or would you need to transfer to one closer to Uni?
+- If you are receiving nusinersen, will travelling to and from your specialist centre still work or would you need to transfer to one closer to Uni?

 You may want to ask about what assistive software might be possible if you think you may need it.

-If you have had difficulties with reading and processing information, the Disability Support Team can tell you about access to Dyslexia screenings and diagnostic assessments for students with indications of dyslexia or some other specific learning difficulty.
-If possible ,it is best not to wait to get support until enrolling at university – talk to your parents and teachers now.
+If you have had difficulties with reading and processing information, the Disability Support Team can tell you about access to Dyslexia Screenings and Diagnostic Assessments for students with indications of dyslexia or some other specific learning difficulty.
+If possible, it is best not to wait to get support until enrolling at university – talk to your parents and teachers now.

 Your school or college will support you to make your UCAS application.
 There is room on this to add information about what accommodation and other support your will need.

 You will need to start the ball rolling for any Funding and Care Packages you will need.
+See Disabled Students Allowance> and Care Packages for University >.

 When you do know where you are going, try to attend any events for new students that are held over the summer before you start.
 These may be webinars or summer schools.
 If you will need support to do this contact the Disability Support Team.